Why should I consider applying to the UB School of Pharmacy

 Do Early Assurance students need to interview?

 Yes.
 The admissions interview is a required component of the application process for all PharmD candidates.
-Early Assurance Program students are invited for an interview sometime after admission to UB.
+Early Assurance Program students are invited for an interview after admission to UB.
 UB students may take advantage of UB's Career Services interviewing resources to prepare.
 In preparation for the interview, the professional program and career positioning, candidates are strongly advised to pursue additional extracurricular activities beyond the traditional classroom setting and prerequisite coursework.
 Pharmacy-specific exposure is suggested, though not required.

 What high school courses should I take to prepare for